canonical/object-storage-integrator/s3/README.md

    ```

 Now whenever the user changes the configuration options in s3-integrator charm, appropriate event handlers are fired
-so that the charms that consume the relation on the requirer side sees the latest information.
+so that the charms that consume the relation on the requirer side see the latest information.

 ### Further configuration